 ― Robert A. Glover, No More Mr. Nice Guy

 One of the main themes of the book is that the stereotypical nice guy isn’t actually so selfless.

 They can mislead, manipulate, bend the truth with white lies, and do and say things but only with the intention of getting something back in return.

-The Nice Guy Syndrome is, at its core, an anxiety-based issue.
+The Nice Guy Syndrome is, at its core, an anxiety- and shame-based disorder.

 Everything a Nice Guy does is about managing his internal anxiety and how the world perceives him.
 He strives to maintain a constantly problem-free life and keep the peace with everyone, an impossible task.

 Sometimes, they’re scared of doing anything selfish for themselves to please others, which can backfire and drain their energy.
 Other times, they’re nice and do favors but have an unspoken, unrealistic expectation that they will get something back if they do it.

 Passive-aggressive behavior is when you act aggressively towards someone in a passive way when they don’t expect it or can’t explain themselves.
 Being passive-aggressive is always bad.